ZEISS Microscopy Knowledge Base

 1. The changed unit will be displayed in the image and in the measurement box.

-Length 1 measurement panel showing Distance 1,072 mm
+Length 1 panel showing Distance 1,072 mm

 Adding Measurements to a Live Image